This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 rep – repeat

-The pattern uses the following crochet stitches.
+The pattern is written in standard US terms and uses the following crochet stitches.

 Standard UK Crochet TermStandard US Crochet Term